MidCoard/TSMS_Filesystem/README.md

 As we delete the information of the freed block if the count of the stored information exceeds 60, we need to find out leading 0xffffffffffffffff header/content blocks and fragment them if necessary.

-Currently, this work has not been done yet.
+Currently, this work has not been done yet because file content-block cannot be distinguished from the freed block.

 ### Details